 Requirements

-In addition to all required materials for a first-year applicant, homeschooled students must submit the following additional required documents:
+Homeschooled applicants can apply to Wheaton using the Common Application and selecting Wheaton College MA.
+There is no application fee.
+In addition to all of the materials requested for first-year applicants, homeschooled students also must submit the following required documents:

 Standardized testing